 Are your cats having trouble getting along?
 It's possible that sometimes good feline buddies in the past can change their minds about each other.
-One minute, two cats will be engaged in mutual grooming, and the next, they are locked in a tooth-and-claw battle.
+One minute, two cats are engaged in mutual grooming, and the next, they're locked in a tooth-and-claw battle.

 Aggression can be scary to witness and downright dangerous for your cats.
 You can restore calm to your home by learning how to identify what type of aggression your cats are displaying and employing techniques to stop it.

 Aggression between cohabitating cats can come in several forms with different causes.
 It may be a playful exchange, sexual tension, a territory dispute, displaced anger, or just a simple female catfight.
 If you can determine the type or cause of aggression, you have a better chance of solving the issue with an appropriate technique.

 Also called "play fighting," play aggression starts at an early age with littermates or with nonrelated kittens sharing a household.
 Cats have a natural instinct for survival, whether in the wild or in a cushy home and early on are taught predator-prey behavior by their mothers.
 One kitten may "stalk" the other, then pounce on its unsuspecting prey, and the fun is on.
 Kittens often trade off roles with the victim chasing its former predator.
 The "chase me" game is often a favorite in multi-cat homes among cats of all ages.

 Play aggression is also a natural (and normal) step toward establishing a permanent hierarchy or "pecking order" among feline housemates and is usually harmless fun.
 Intervention is only necessary if it appears that a cat is being hurt, if the fighting continues for too long, or if it turns into sexual aggression.
 To protect your cats from scratching injuries, trim their claws regularly, which is generally a good practice for regular kitty maintenance.